Himanshu8881212/llama2-7b-chat-GGUF/README.md

 # llama2-7b-chat-GGUF
 Inferencing of llama2-7b-chat GGUF quantized model by the bloke with conversational buffer memory using CLI UI

-Setting Up and Running the Model Offline with CLI UI on CPU
+Setting Up and Running the Model Offline with CLI UI on the CPU

 Before starting, please note:
 This setup assumes you are operating within a virtual environment.
 Ensure you're referencing the correct directory paths inside this environment when following the steps below.